neobrains/deta-community/docs/index.md

 ---
 title: Home
 description: Welcome to Basic Deta.
-Here you can find the basic docs, FAQs, and code examples.
+Here you will find the basic documentation, FAQs and code examples.
 ---

 # Basic Deta
 Welcome to Basic Deta.
-Here you can find the basic docs, FAQs, and code examples.
+Here you will find the basic documentation, FAQs and code examples.

 !!! info
     This is **not** official documentation for Deta.
 This is a community project.